Doing a Phd at Heriot Watt and the Maxwell Institute

 see here .

-I am looking for two PhD students to start in September 2025.
-One in the field of Mathematical Ecology (project joint with CEH), the other in Applied Stochastic analysis.
+I am looking for two PhD students to start in September 2026.
+One in the field of Mathematical Ecology, the other in Applied Stochastic analysis.

 Sample PhD projects in Stochastic Analysis